NOAA-GSL/mpas_app/README.md

 `./build.sh -h`

-This builds the MPAS-Model (version `8.2.2`) and installs Miniconda inside the local clone.
+This builds the MPAS-Model (based on MPAS release version `8.2.2`) and installs Miniconda inside the local clone.
 The `ungrib` conda environment installed in the process includes a pre-built package to run WPS Ungrib tool.
-The build can take up to an hour to complete.
+The MPAS App build can take up to an hour to complete.

 ### default_config.yaml

 `default_config.yaml` is the default YAML config file located in the `ush` directory of `mpas_app`.

-The `grid_files` field references the decomposed domain files from the previous step.
+It is structured so that the top-level blocks are named based on the action they take in the MPAS App workflow, while the sub-sections often follow [`UW Tools YAML`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/index.html) for specific drivers.

+The `user:` section is the most likely to need changing.
+Here there are a handful of common high-level configuration options that include cycle dates and cycling frequency, controls for boundary conditions, the mesh for the forecast grid, and the workflow blocks for which tasks to run.

-The fields under `prepare_ungrib` will retrieve the data you need for RAP initial conditions and lateral boundary conditions from AWS by default and will ungrib them.
+The configuration settings under `get_ics_data` and `get_lbcs_data` define resources and configuration that retrieve the data needed for initial conditions and lateral boundary conditions from AWS by default.

-Next, the `create_ics` part of the workflow creates the MPAS initial conditions using 4 cores and copies and links the files needed from when the model was built.
-It also updates the `init_atmosphere` namelist.
-Additional files, such as the runtime tables from the MPAS `physics_wrf/files` directory will go in this section of your user config YAML.
-The input/output file names are modified in the `streams:` field and the keys correspond to the template in the `parm/` directory.

-A similar process is followed to create the lateral boundary conditions in the `create_lbcs` part of the workflow, the namelist and streams fields can be modified in the user config YAML.

-Finally, the `forecast` step runs the MPAS `atmosphere` executable.
+The configuration settings under `prepare_grib_ics` and `prepare_grib_lbcs` define how the grib files will be processed with ungrib.
+The `ungrib:` blocks follow the [`UW YAML`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/ungrib.html) for the ungrib driver.

+The `create_ics` and `create_lbcs` blocks define the [`mpas_init driver UW YAML`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/mpas_init.html).
+These sections are where namelist and streams XML settings for the `init_atmosphere_model` may be updated.
+The defaults also define all the necessary files to be linked or copied into the run directories, such as runtime tables from the MPAS `physics_wrf/files` directory and `stream_list` files.

+The `forecast` section defines the MPAS `atmosphere_model` executable configuration.
+It follows the [`mpas driver UW YAML documentation`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/mpas_init.html).
 If you want to add additional physics, you should add them in the physics field of the atmosphere namelist user config (see below).

+The `post` section configures three tasks in the workflow: a helper task that combines grib files (the command is coded directly into the Rocoto task), the MPASSIT run script (not a UW Driver), and the [`upp UW Driver`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/upp.html).

+Any of the default settings can be overridden by providing a user YAML (see next section) that matches the same structure as the default settings.

 ### User Config YAML

-Your user config (e.g. `<your_name>.yaml`) is how you update the default configuration with different settings.
-Rather than going through and changing all of the different namelist and streams files that the MPAS Model produces, you only need to create and update the single user config file in the `ush` directory.
+A user-provided config (e.g. `<your_name>.yaml`) can be provided during the configuration step to update the default configuration with different settings.
+Rather than editing the default YAML or modifying files in run directories, track all changes in a single place that will define the full experiment for reproducible results.
 The file itself can be as simple as:
 ```
 user:
   experiment_dir: /path/to/exp/dir